Departments of Medicine, Epidemiology and Biostatistics, McGill University

 The respondents were then asked to update their previous probabilities that eCRP is better than cCRP

-How did individual cardiologists update their beliefs with additional evidence?
+How did MUHC cardiologists update their beliefs with additional evidence?

-Observations: i) Original authors claimed “similarity” but actually greater 50% probability of eCPR superiority based on their data and 76-95% with prior data ii) 16/18 increased their probability estimate with the new data but iii) the original low estimate has a persistent grounding effect on revised estimates
+Observations: i) Original authors claimed “similarity” but actually greater 50% probability of eCPR superiority based on their data and 76-95% with prior data ii) 16/18 MUHC cardiologists increased their probability estimate with the new data but iii) their original low estimate has a persistent grounding effect on revised estimates

-Gut probability estimates are often very far from probabilistic quantified effects
+Gut1 (heuristic) probability estimates are widely variable & often very far from probabilistic quantified effects

 Statistical literacy depends on understanding probability distributions.